jrodjdwils-svg/python-hangman-game/README.md

 It will show any wrong guesses as well as show the letters you guess correctly.
 When you guess a wrong letter a peice of the stickman will be drawn.
 If you guess all the letters you win and then you are asked if you want to play again.
+I also added an option for custom words so instead of picking a category the user can choose to enter their own word.
+This could be fun to play with others.